TrentHallA/TSTL/README.md

+# Note: This is just a fork of Microsoft's C++ Standard Lib for my own manipulation.
+Thank you Microsoft for your implementation!

 # Microsoft's C++ Standard Library

 This is the official repository for Microsoft's implementation of the C++ Standard Library (also known as the STL),